ZinkDigital/boson/README.md

 <div id='id-BosonJava'/>

 ### Boson
-A "Boson" is an object created when constructing an extractor/injector that encapsulates an encoded BSON in a Netty buffer and processes it according to a given expression, traversing the buffer only once.
+A "Boson" is an object created when constructing an extractor/injector that includes a Bson encoded as a byte[] or a Json encoded as a String in a Netty buffer and processes it according to a given expression, traversing the buffer only once.
 <div id='id-bosonExtractionJava'/>

 #### Extraction